Antetokounmpo has big day, Bucks trounce 76ers 132-94

 TIP-INS

-76ers: Reserves Furkan Korkmaz (right ankle sprain) and Paul Reed (health and safety protocols) also were unavailable Saturday. … 76ers coach Doc Rivers, a former Marquette star, said he had dinner with new Marquette coach Shaka Smart on Friday.
+76ers: Reserves Furkan Korkmaz (right ankle sprain) and Paul Reed (health and safety protocols) also were unavailable Saturday. … Rivers, a former Marquette star, said he had dinner with new Marquette coach Shaka Smart on Friday.
 Marquette and the Bucks both play their home games at Milwaukee’s Fiserv Forum.
 During his introductory press conference at Marquette, Smart called Rivers one of his mentors.

 Bucks: Milwaukee got 76 points from its reserves.
 That represents the Bucks’ highest single-game bench scoring total since Dec.
 15, 1989, when reserves scored 79 points against Sacramento. … Milwaukee breezed without getting much from Middleton, who scored just four points in 20 minutes.
 He shot 0 for 6 from the floor.